SakibAhmedShuva/Helpful-YOLOv11-Actions/README.md

 1. Set up the necessary dependencies
 2. Load a pre-trained YOLO model
 3. Download a custom dataset from Roboflow
-4. Train the model on the custom dataset
+4. Train the model on the custom dataset on GPU
+5. Continue training the model from the last epoch
-5. Export the trained model to ONNX format
+6. Export the trained model to ONNX format

 ## Prerequisites